 Welcome!
 We are thrilled to share this week-long festival celebrating the food, art and culture of our dynamic village of Harlem.
-Get your seat at the table for the festival’s signature Dine In series, a multi-night and multi-room dinner party featuring one-night-only culinary collaborations between Harlem’s best chefs and restaurants with some of the biggest nationally acclaimed guest chefs.
-Spend the weekend at The Harlem Stroll in Morningside Park eating foods from local restaurants and food makers, watching EatUp!
-Main Stage cooking demonstrations with national chefs, and celebrating Harlem with art, live music and more.
+Get your seat at the table for the festival’s signature Dine In series, a multi-night dinner party featuring culinary collaborations between Harlem’s best chefs and restaurants with nationally acclaimed guest chefs.
+Spend the weekend at The Harlem Stroll in Morningside Park, eating foods from local restaurants and vendors, watching cooking demonstrations with national chefs at the EatUp!
+Main Stage and celebrating Harlem’s local art, live music and more.
 Join in…check it…get down…Harlem EatUp!

 As part of its mission and dedication to Harlem, the festival’s net proceeds will be donated to nonprofit organizations that empower this iconic neighborhood.

 The Harlem EatUp!
 Foundation’s mission is to strengthen community by supporting the people, cultures and non-profit organizations that empower Harlem.

 Citymeals on Wheels (citymeals.org) provides a continuous lifeline of nourishing meals and vital companionship to New York City’s homebound elderly.
 Working in partnership with community-based organizations and senior centers, Citymeals prepares and delivers over 2 million weekend, holiday and emergency meals for more than 18,000 of our frail aged neighbors each year.
 Last year, nearly 25,000 volunteers gaveover 80,000 hours of their time to Citymeals’ mission.

 Since its founding in 1981, Citymeals has relied on the generosity of its Board of Directors, the City of New York, sponsors and other designated gifts to cover administrative costs.
 This ensures that 100% of all public donations will be used entirely for the preparation and delivery of meals.